abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    ![](../media/lab-04/image37-upd.png)

-7. From the sign in dialog box, select the **user account** you have been using for these labs. **Note:** Your account will be different from the screenshot below.
+7. From the sign-in dialog box, select the **user account** you have been using for these labs. **Note:** Your account will be different from the screenshot below.

    ![](../media/lab-04/image38-upd.png)